Marseille soap: a must!

 Marseille soap a must

-As we saw in a previous article warning you about household products, there are a multitude of this type of product on the market.
+As seen in a previous article warning about household products , there are a multitude of this type of product on the market.

-With the aim of reducing our consumption, but also of consuming better, we present to you one of the essentials to have at home for both housekeeping and body care!
+With the aim of reducing our consumption of course but also of consuming better, we present to you one of the essentials to have at home both for housekeeping and for personal care!

-Yes, a soap that combines both is possible!
+Yes, a soap to combine the two is possible!

-Marseille soap has been used in France since ancient times, and is still widely used in Europe today, for both household cleaning and ecological body care.
-Since it's a soap composed essentially of vegetable oil and soda, it seems to have contributed to the reduction in infant mortality in the 19th century.
+Marseille soap has been used in France since Antiquity and it is still a well-used product in Europe today, both for household cleaning and ecological body care.
+It would seem that since it is a soap composed essentially of vegetable oil and soda, it contributed to the reduction in infant mortality in the 19th century .

-Regularly used on its own, it's also a formidable tool for cleaning.
+Regularly used alone, it is also a formidable tool for cleaning well.

 In the bathroom/laundry room

-Are you scared?
-We've tested it for you!
-It wasn't the greatest taste experience we've ever had, but our teeth were clean!
-Depending on the amount of essential oil used, the taste of the toothpaste will be nothing like that of the soap!
+You are afraid ?
+We tested this for you!
+Not the greatest taste experience we've had, but our teeth were clean!
+Depending on the quantity of essential oil used, the taste of the toothpaste will have nothing to do with the soap!

 Marseille soap toothpaste

-Preparations: finely chop or grate your Marseille soap and mix it in a small container with a little water.
-While stirring occasionally, let the soap dissolve.
-Add a few drops of peppermint essential oil and you're ready to go!
+Preparations: cut or finely grate your Marseille soap and mix it in a small container with a little water.
+While stirring occasionally, allow the soap to dissolve.
+Add a few drops of peppermint essential oil and voila!

-Made from pure soap, you'll need to put very, very little on your toothbrush, as the result is very foamy.
-Beware: essential oils and children don't always go well together, so be sure to ask before giving!
+Made from pure soap, you will need to put very little on your toothbrush because the result is very foamy.
+Be careful, essential oil and children do not always go well together, find out before giving it to them!

 Boil 100 ml of water.
 At the same time, melt a tablespoon of very finely grated or powdered Marseille soap in a bain-marie.